rossant/galry/README.md

 It allows to interactively visualize very large plots (tens of millions of points) in real time, by using the graphics card as much as possible.

-Galry's high-level interface is directly inspired from Matplotlib and Matlab.
+Galry's high-level interface is directly inspired by Matplotlib and Matlab.
 The low-level interface can be used to write complex interactive visualization GUIs with Qt that deal with large 2D/3D datasets.